Parents Of 20-Year-Old Accused Of Starting Pittsburgh Riot Filmed Escorting Him Into Police Headquarters

 Action News 4 reported on Saturday that most protesters gathered in Pittsburgh’s heart were peacefully demonstrating until the police cruiser was “overtaken and destroyed.”

-KDKA reported that police and local FBI agents served a warrant on Bartels home Sunday and found evidence that the young man was guilty, including guns, spray paint, and gloves.
+KDKA reported that police and local FBI agents served a warrant on Bartels’ home Sunday and found evidence that the suspect was guilty, including guns, spray paint, and gloves.
 Additionally, law enforcement found clothing matching what the perpetrator was seen wearing when the crime was committed.

 Journalist Jason Howerton commented on the linked video, calling it the “absolute greatest thing” he had seen on the internet Monday.